kedareshubham/sawo-python-examples/README.md

 The variable name used in **_sawo.html** template are **sawo.auth_key**, **sawo.identifier** and **sawo.to** so to send that data we create a json.

 **Note**
-1. The "to" route should be a post route which can recive posted data
+1. The "to" route should be a post route which can recive posted data.
 2. If you dont know how data is passed to templates in Django or Flask, We will suggest looking into it first.

 ###### Django